motleykl/Intro_Week1/README.md

 	- use to redirect self to where are
 	- shows paths

+cd = change directories
+	type cd [space] where we want it to go
+			(extra info after command=argument) always specific to command if type first letter then click tab to get it to fill in full file name double tap tab to show all folders with that name can be as specific as want
+		-if know full path type full path folder/folder/folder
+		- can type /folder/folder to make sure it always works (absolute)

+cntrl c cancels out

+3 ways to get to home directory
+	cd
+	cd + path
+	cs + ~

+ls = list
+	shows what is in
+	can also use ls ./folder

+records all previous commands - use up and down arrows

+NEVER use spaces in names of files/folders
+	-camel case = capitalize first letter in file name -underscores

+to create empty text file = touch FileName.txt or FileName.md if know it will eventually be a markdown file
+	-doesnt pull something up right away, can check using ls -only in HPC; can see on hpc website (ondemand.mike one) -should include file extension to be helpful

+folders = directories

+mkdir = make directory
+	mkdir name

+cd .. = takes to previous (parent) directory you were in; "move down in file system"- move backwards along path towards root; 1 down
+	- can string together ../../../.. can do as many as want bc will stop at root -relative path

+. = shortcut to where am right now; look where I am right now in particular

 (1) Sign up for an account on GitHub and send your username to me.
 (2) Apply for an LSU HPC account:
     https://accounts.hpc.lsu.edu/login_request.php